miyako/wak-rsvg/README.md

 * input (string)
 * output (string)

-If no input is provided, stdIn is used. (string or Bufffer).
+If no input is provided, stdIn is used.
+(String or Bufffer).
 If no output is provided, stdOut is used.
 -----